dgpay/inwaste-cp/README.md

 # aurinquisin

-this site is a simple site by dividing the screen in two which allows for The user fills out the questionnaire while watching the video.
+this site is a simple site that dividing the screen into<br>
+that apperance allows users to fills out the questionnaire while watching the video.

 recommended to open in a mobile browser.